 Oi, Daldry packs this one up with tons of social backdrop on 80's British industrial clashes, the coal miners strike, homophobia, manhood, identity and more however the patina of over-sentimentality is far too rich to digest it all like a serious commentary or without feeling like being force-fed meringue for breakfast.
 Now piss off!

+A real rites-of-passage film for me.
+Saw this in the cinema several times in my teens.
 Jamie Bell's debut remains as startling as it was on its release.
 The Geordie milieu, the miners' protests and the sparring between Bell and Walters are authentic and convincing.
-Daldry's theatrical grandstanding has its mawkish moments, but the lo-fi choreography and social realism keep this above the mediocre.
+Daldry's theatrical grandstanding has its mawkish moments, but the lo-fi choreography and social realism keep this well above the mediocre.

 Of course it's not the best movie I have ever seen, but I think that it's so much better than many other commercial & coming-of-age films...
 Plus, I think that the actors were pretty good in their characters, the relationship between Billy and his dad (and the world) is very well portrayed.